 Level 3: Countries, Ports and Quantity for Total Trade

-Value is published for total trade in the commodity code, but there is no value breakdown for partner country and port.
-There is complete suppression of quantity, that is, no quantity data is published at partner country and port level or for total trade.
+Value gets published for total trade in the commodity code.
+However, there is no value breakdown for partner country and port.
+There is complete suppression of quantity.
+That means that no quantity data gets published at partner country and port level or for total trade.

 Level 2: Countries and Ports

 Value and quantity are only published for total trade in the commodity code.
-Both value and quantity of trade with all concerned partner countries and ports are suppressed.
+Both of these, with all concerned partner countries and ports, get suppressed:

 Level 1: Complete Suppression

 No statistics get published for the specific commodity code.

 Note for all levels: Quantity data refers to net mass and supplementary unit data.
 This is where these units are required for that particular commodity code under that specific flow.